Cincinnati puts home win streak on the line against Baylor

 Cincinnati; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Cincinnati hosts Baylor aiming to continue its three-game home winning streak.
+BOTTOM LINE: Cincinnati hosts Baylor trying to continue its three-game home winning streak.

-The Bearcats are 11-4 on their home court.
-Cincinnati scores 71.7 points and has outscored opponents by 6.8 points per game.
+The Bearcats have gone 11-4 at home.
+Cincinnati ranks third in the Big 12 in team defense, giving up 64.9 points while holding opponents to 41.9% shooting.

 The Bears have gone 8-8 against Big 12 opponents.
-Baylor leads the Big 12 with 11.3 offensive rebounds per game led by Norchad Omier averaging 3.8.
+Baylor is 2-2 in one-possession games.

+Cincinnati is shooting 45.5% from the field this season, 1.3 percentage points higher than the 44.2% Baylor allows to opponents.
+Baylor has shot at a 45.4% rate from the field this season, 3.5 percentage points higher than the 41.9% shooting opponents of Cincinnati have averaged.

-TOP PERFORMERS: Jizzle James is scoring 12.4 points per game and averaging 3.1 rebounds for the Bearcats.
-Day Day Thomas is averaging 10.7 points and 2.4 rebounds over the last 10 games.
+TOP PERFORMERS: Jizzle James is averaging 12.4 points and 3.9 assists for the Bearcats.
+Simas Lukosius is averaging 1.4 made 3-pointers over the last 10 games.

-Omier is scoring 15.8 points per game with 10.4 rebounds and 1.6 assists for the Bears.
-VJ Edgecombe is averaging 16.3 points and 3.5 assists over the last 10 games.
+Norchad Omier is scoring 15.8 points per game and averaging 10.4 rebounds for the Bears.
+Jalen Celestine is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bearcats: 4-6, averaging 70.5 points, 26.8 rebounds, 12.6 assists, 6.4 steals and 3.4 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 72.3 points per game.